Hannelore Kohl: Life and work

 Hannelore Kohl had trained as an interpreter of English and French, which she spoke fluently.
 She had to end her studies in 1952, when her father died, and worked for some years as a foreign-language secretary.
 She later utilized her fluency in English and French in personal diplomacy alongside her husband, who spoke no foreign languages.

-On 5 July 2001, Hannelore was found dead at age 68 in her Ludwigshafen home.
+On 5 July 2001, Kohl was found dead at age 68 in her Ludwigshafen home.
 She had apparently died by suicide with an overdose of sleeping pills, after years of suffering from what she had claimed to be a very rare and painful photoallergy induced by an earlier penicillin treatment that had forced her to avoid practically all sunlight for years.
 Hannelore's biographer, Heribert Schwan, cited "medical experts to support his theory that the bizarre light allergy of her later years may have been a psychosomatic reaction to the suppressed traumas of the war."
 In 2005, the Kuratorium ZNS was renamed ZNS – Hannelore Kohl Stiftung in her honor.

 Kohl's collection of German-style cooking recipes, Kulinarische Reise durch Deutsche Länder (Culinary Journey through German Regions), was published in 1996.